rossrobino/domco/docs/src/docs/learn/learn.md

 `src/lib` has been configured with the `$lib` alias for convenience.
 This is a good place to house shared code that will be imported in other places in your project such as blocks or types.

-> Don't create an `index.html` file in `lib` if you don't want it to contain any routes.

 ## Building for Production

 Run the following command to execute `vite build` and build your project, you will see the results outputted to the `dist` folder.